 In Peru, we have worked with the same local suppliers for many years.
 They are keenly aware of our priorities and seek out accommodation and services which conform to our high standards with regard to environmental protection.

 We like to practice what we preach and in our London office we are assiduous in our recycling, use low energy bulbs, print on both sides of the paper and even set our washing up machine on a short cycle!
-Many members of staff come to work by bike and we all offset the carbon emissions of our staff travel to Latin America.
+Many members of staff come to work by bike.
 Two of our staff are active members of the Latin America Travel Association’s LATA Foundation which raises money to support social projects throughout the region.

 In this endeavour, we give you the opportunity to visit local markets.
 Filled with intricate hand-made tapestries, clothing and handicrafts, they demonstrate some of the great traditions of craftsmanship that has been handed down through generations.
 Here, Pisaq market in the Sacred Valley, and the stalls in Machu Picchu village are laden with locally manufactured items which make interesting gifts to take back home.
 Your money goes directly to members of the local community.
 On this tour you also visit the Uros reed islands on Lake Titicaca where you are invited to support the islanders by buying their artisan crafts.
 Here you will also be able to ride in a reed boat and appreciate the fishermen’s way of life.